-After writing about Tim O’Brien’s book The Things They Carried, Sam Stevens (whose own novel Lone Crusader I reviewed earlier this year) recommended that I also check out another of O’Brien’s novels, Going After Cacciato.
+After writing about Tim O’Brien’s book The Things They Carried, an acquaintance recommended that I also check out another of O’Brien’s novels, Going After Cacciato.
 That sounded like a good idea to me, so I got a copy of the audiobook edition expecting another war novel along the lines of The Things They Carried.

 I won’t spoil the novel here by revealing how far he and the rest of the company go in chasing after him, except that it’s far enough that while reading it I sometimes had a hard time suspending disbelief.
 However, there is an explanation for the less plausible moments at the end of the work.